Simple supercuspidal L-packets of quasi-split classical groups: Endoscopic lifting of simple supercuspidal -packets of

 If the left-hand side of this equality is not zero, then there exists a norm of $g_{u}^{\G}$ in $H=\SO_{2n}^{\mu}(F)$.
 Since $g_{u}^{\G}$ corresponds to the data $\xi_{u}^{\G}$, $\mu$ is characterized as the unique quadratic character such that $\SO_{2n}^{\mu}$ has an element which corresponds to the data $\xi_{u}$.
 Then, by Lemma \ref{lem:type}, $\mu$ is the quadratic character of $F^{\times}$ corresponding to the ramified quadratic extension $F\bigl(\sqrt{(-1)^{n-1}\varpi u}\bigr)$.

 Thus it is enough to find $u\in k^{\times}$ such that the left-hand side of the above equality does not vanish.
-Since the simple affine components of $g_{u}^{\G}$ are given by $(2, \ldots, 2, 2u)$, by Corollary \ref{cor:pmSp}, we have
+Since the simple affine components of $g_{u}^{\G}$ are given by $(2, \ldots, 2, 2u)$ (see Proposition \ref{prop:affgen-Sp}), by Corollary \ref{cor:pmSp}, we have